sumirer/MenuGUI/README.md

   you can use this pluin by command.

-  `/gshop`   Permission: OP    use: open admin Edit page
+  `/gshop`   Permission: OP    use: open admin Edit page.

-  `/gui `    Permission: true  use: open player use menuGUI page\
+  `/gui `    Permission: true  use: open player use menuGUI page

 Bug Report